 Some people DIY because they love the process.
 Some people DIY to save money.
 Some people DIY because it’s eco-friendly.
-And some people, like me, DIY because of a three reasons!
+And some people, like me, DIY because of all three reasons!
 Here are ten simple eco-friendly DIY projects I’ve tackled over the last five years.
 I hope they inspire you to do all kinds of cool things yourself.
 To create, to save money and to save the planet!

 Why It’s Simple: Sometimes the approach I take with my DIY projects isn’t exactly “simple,” but that doesn’t mean it has to be that way for you.
 There are many eco-friendly, one-step paints out there, such as this handcrafted chalk paint that requires absolutely no prep work!
 Painting on the tree does require quite a bit of time, but if you enjoy these types of projects it’s a lovely, calming process.
 If you really want to fast-track things, try a tree wall decal instead.
 You can cut it to size and apply it across the front of the dresser.